 Office 365

 Office 365 Groups for Admins - managing Group memberships with PowerShell

 In the last post of the Office 365 Groups for Admins series I showed you how to manage the Unified Groups using PowerShell.
 Let’s continue on that journey and take a look at how you can manage the Group memberships using PowerShell.
 All membership management are done using the *-UnifiedGroupLinks cmdlets, you can access them using PowerShell and connecting to Exchange Online as shown in the previous post.
 The cmdlets is at the moment that well documented.
+If that changes I’ll make sure to update this post (and please remind me).

+Office 365